Insights How to create winning tender documents

 Plan ahead and take the time to get it right.
 Create the best presentation you can, both in terms of the information you need to present and the way you need to present it.

-How do the competition look?
+How does the competition look?
 What do they say about themselves?
 How can you differentiate yourself?
 Can you use their own information to your advantage in any way?

 Use creativity and design to compete with the big-boys!
 You may feel that if you are a smaller organisation your tender document will not be taken as seriously.
 But, if you present a tender as professionally as the competition, you're in with a chance.
 You may even gain the advantage if you can offer the same solution at a lower cost than the larger company.